Lease Option vs Lease Purchase Real Estate Explained

 Match structure to credit strength, savings trajectory, and time needed to qualify.
 If either side needs certainty, lean lease purchase.

-Related Reading
+Related Pages

-- Pros and Cons of Rent-to-Own
+- Pros and Cons of Rent to Own Homes for Buyers and Sellers

 Note: General education only.
 Laws and lending rules vary by state.
 Consult a real estate attorney and a qualified lender before signing anything.